Postal Service warns 46 states their voters could be disenfranchised by delayed mail-in ballots - The Boston Globe

 Advertisement

-"It's completely outrageous that the U.S. Postal Service is in this position," Gupta said.
+“What we’ve never seen before is a president say, ‘I’m going to try to actively kneecap the Postal Service to encourage voting, and I will be explicit about the reason I’m doing it.’
+That’s sort of unheard of, right?”
+Obama told Plouffe on Cadence13’s “Campaign HQ” podcast.

+On Thursday, a major union representing postal workers endorsed Democrat Joe Biden for president.
+The National Association of Letter Carriers, which represents 300,000 current and retired workers, said that Trump has long been hostile to the Post Office.
+His administration has called for an end to collective bargaining rights, proposed service cuts and has eyed the possibility of privatizing the functions of the agency.

 DeJoy, in service changes last month, has drastically reduced overtime and banned extra trips to ensure on-time mail delivery.
-His wholesale reorganizations ousted several agency veterans in key operational roles.
-And the USPS is currently decommissioning 10 percent of its costly and bulky mail-sorting machines, which workers say could hinder processing of election mail, according to a grievance filed by the American Postal Workers Union and obtained by The Washington Post.
-Those 671 machines, scattered across the country but concentrated in high-population areas, have the capacity to sort 21.4 million pieces of paper mail per hour.
+His reorganizations ousted several agency veterans in key operational roles.
+And the USPS is currently decommissioning 10 percent of its costly mail-sorting machines, which workers say could hinder processing of election mail, according to a grievance filed by the American Postal Workers Union and obtained by The Washington Post.
+Those 671 machines, concentrated in high-population areas, have capacity to sort 21.4 million pieces of paper mail per hour.

-The machine reductions, together with existing mail delays and a surge of packages - a boon to the Postal Service's finances but a headache for an organization designed to handle paper rather than boxes - also risk hamstringing the agency as the election approaches and have lead lawmakers to hike up pressure on DeJoy to rescind his directives.

 Advertisement